aadomn/mpspdz_poseidon2/README.md

-# Benchmark of Poseidon2 Chains over MPC with the MP-SPDZ framework
+# Benchmark of Poseidon2 Chains over MPC using the MP-SPDZ framework

-The repository contains software artifacts to reproduce the benchmark results reported in the paper "Towards Practical Multi-Party Hash Chains using Arithmetization-Oriented Primitives - With Applications to Threshold Hash-Based Signatures" published in [IACR CiC 2025/4](https://cic.iacr.org/i/2/4).
+The repository contains software artifacts to reproduce benchmark results reported in the paper "Towards Practical Multi-Party Hash Chains using Arithmetization-Oriented Primitives - With Applications to Threshold Hash-Based Signatures" published in [IACR CiC 2025/4](https://cic.iacr.org/i/2/4).

 ## Instructions